 - So what Jesus is saying is, we must not put even family above God.

-7. How can we make sure we don’t put family and riches and worries about our own life above God?
+So how can we make sure we don’t put family and riches and our personal lives above God?

 - Luke 14:28-30